The Rolex Date Movement: Caliber 3135

 Introduced in 1988, the Rolex Caliber 3135 is without a doubt the brand’s most famous caliber.
 The ubiquitous in-house automatic movement features simple time and date functionality, but it’s precisely this utilitarian approach that provides ease of serviceability and unmatched performance.
 The Cal 3135 has a frequency rate of 28,800 beats per hour and a power reserve of around 48 hours.

 Like all modern Rolex movements, the Cal.
 3135 is certified by Contrôle Officiel Suisse des Chronomètres, guaranteeing optimal precision and accuracy.
+Three decades after its debut, the Caliber 3135 is still at the core of plenty of Rolex’s watches, including the Submariner, the Datejust 36, the Yacht-Master 40, and the Date 34.

 The No-Date Rolex Movement: Caliber 3130